kerski/powerquery-connector-pbi-rest-api-gcc/README.md

 In order to the compile the custom data connector to the .mez file, please follow these instructions:

 1. Using your keyboard, use the shorcut Ctrl+Shift+B.  Visual Studio will prompt you within the command palette to choose a build task.
-Select the "build: Build connector project using MakePQX"
+Select the "build: Build connector project using MakePQX".

 ![Build](./documentation/images/build-mez.png)